 Our Gin has a COI of 2,08%.
 The first doubled anchestor can be found in generation 5.

 The "Testmating" tool is a super interesting tool in the archive for every breed enthusiast and breeder.

 As a breeder you can test different combinations with stud dogs.
-You can see the related dogs (blue dogs) really fast.
+You can see the related dogs (blue dog = more than once in the shown pedigree) really fast.
 If you click on "pedigree analysis" you can find a detailed view of the pedigree including COI and many more information.

 When you own a stud dog you can as an owner check within seconds how the future puppies pedigree would look like and if the mating would be okay just from relations.

 Even though matings are allowed, where dogs have the same anchestors from the 3rd generation, it shouldn´t be done often in the purpose of the breed.
 Best way is to have any (in the 5 Generations shown below) or really few blue colored dogs in the pedigree in the archive.

 Litters where the breeder go with good example ahead we have listed here:lowest COI in kromfohrlaender litters